ShaneD20/Mu-Lang-Compiler/tutorial.md

 Functions can access constants from the global scope or within their closure, but they cannot access mutables outside of their scope.
 Function parameters can be constant or immutable, a function can be passed in a constant and have a mutable copy of the value.
 ```
-let fibonacci: use n as
+let fibonacci: use n .
     if n < 2 ? return n;
     ,,
     return fibonacci(n - 2) + fibonacci(n - 1);